 Positioning

-As shown in Figure 6-1 and Table 6-2, in order to fulfill the requirements of all use cases, the main design target is to create a new type of device (namely AMP IoT device) in between RFID and existing IoT devices and the AMP device will be powered by energy harvested from ambient power sources, e.g., radio waves, solar/light, heat, vibration etc. and the device will have ultra-low power consumption, e.g., less than 1mw.
+As shown in Figure 6-1 and Table 6-2, in order to fulfill the requirements of all use cases, the main design target is to create a new type of device (namely AMP device) in between RFID and existing IoT devices and the AMP device will be powered by energy harvested from ambient power sources, e.g., radio waves, solar/light, heat, vibration etc. and the device will have ultra-low power consumption, e.g., less than 1mw.

 Figure 6-1 Expectation of AMP-IoT